gruvw/pireplay/docs/roadmap.md

 - [X] Delete replay web server endpoint + UI
 - [X] Implement web page for settings
 - [X] Implement the kept replays manager
+- [X] 3D print case for the device
 - [ ] Configuration of RPI hotspot using python (separated from this project, see <https://github.com/gruvw/nmwifi>)
 - [ ] On the fly new Wi-Fi network connection from local web server (list SSIDs and input password)
-- [ ] Physical Wi-Fi reset button on RPI to force hotspot configuration (set dummy ssid and password on wifi connection)
 - [ ] RPI camera module circular capture and video save on web button press (evaluate maximum capture time in-memory)
 - [ ] RPI camera module circular capture configuration of resolution + duration change on the fly (using settings endpoints)
-- [ ] 3D print case for the device
+- [ ] Physical Wi-Fi reset button on RPI to force hotspot configuration (set dummy ssid and password on wifi connection)

 ## Documentation